cmndcntrlcyber/one-attck-per-time/README.md

 ](https://github.com/cmndcntrlcyber/attck/tree/main?tab=readme-ov-file#one-attck-at-a-time-stage).

 ## Origin Story
 This is a project that I started thinking of while performing single-execution threat emulation to evaluate the effectiveness of commercial SIEM products' rules, configurations and interoperability.
 The basic idea is to make a video and guided writeup for each of the MITRE ATT&CK TTP’s of the different techniques to execute.
-Sorta like Atomic but with a more “educational” twist.
+Sorta like Atomic but with a more community-driven “educational” twist.
 ## ATT&CK's
 ### [TA0042: Resource Development](https://github.com/cmndcntrlcyber/one-attck-per-time/blob/main/TA0042/Resource%20Development.md)